kisu-bot/guide/README.md

 ### Step 1: Add Series to Your Wishlist

-Ensure the series name matches exactly what is in Nairi (case insensitive)
+Ensure the series name matches exactly what is in Nairi (case insensitive).
+Your wishlist limit depends on your roles - check with server admins about role-specific limits.

 ```
 kswa Pokemon